followalong/changelog.followalong.com/_posts/2022-12-23-the-path-to-v3.markdown

 The impetus of change was the migrate to an event-sourcing model, which I'll explain in a later update.
 At its core, event-sourcing will allow us to add more features with confidence.

 Up until now, Follow Along has been fairly "anti-social" – no interactions with the authors or others, just *following along*.
 The path forward will come in waves, culminating in bringing the full "social" experience to Follow Along.
-In addition, we have a few monetization tricks up our sleeve.
+In addition, we have a few monetization tricks up our sleeve (for publishers *and* FA).

 Cheers and on to 2023!